Skip to main content

 Capacitor platforms added

-Step 5: Configure Capacitor
+Configure Capacitor

 Method 2: Manual Configuration

-import { CapacitorConfig } from '@capacitor/cli';
+import type { CapacitorConfig } from '@capacitor/cli';

 const config: CapacitorConfig = {

-appId: 'com.yourcompany.yourapp',
+appId: 'com.yourcompany.myapp',

-appName: 'Your Lovable App',
+appName: 'My Lovable App',

-webDir: 'out',
+webDir: 'dist',

 server: {

-androidScheme: 'https'
+androidScheme: 'https',

 };